Journal of Accounting Research

 Articles published in the Journal of Accounting Research between 2001-present are available digitally at Wiley Online.

-JAR papers associated with Dr. James E. Hunton
+Retractions of JAR papers associated with Dr. James E. Hunton

 Please see the following announcement for information regarding papers published in JAR that are associated with Dr. James E. Hunton.